-Last Updated on June 11, 2021 by Oddmund Groette
+Last Updated on August 26, 2021 by Oddmund Groette

 As far as I can see, most of the “wizards” in trend following are having a really bad year.
 This is on top of a bad year in 2011 as well.
 Is it really dead?
 Is it different this time?
 Have the markets changed?
 Have the algos knocked down any trends?

 (One of the best-known trend followers, John Henry, just decided to close his shop by year-end.
 Even Bill Dunn is having a really tough year and dwindling assets under management.)

 Trend followers try to keep their heads above water when times are bad and rather bet on having infrequent spectacular gains.
 It goes without saying that this can be very hard to stomach for many investors who are not familiar with the strategy.
 I certainly will not put all my net worth in this.
 And human nature tends to think for the short term and withdraw funds at the wrong time.
 Waiting for the large outlier trend following move requires patience and acceptance of big drawdowns.

 (Just a sidenote.
 Those who invested in ordinary mutual funds over the last decade haven’t much to show for, either.
 And don’t forget those Japanese who invested in the late ’80s.
 They are still waiting/hoping.)

 I’m not a trend follower.
 Rather the opposite, I go against the trend.

 However, I only trade stocks and mainly daytrade, and my research has taught me the stock market is not the best place to look for trends.
 But I try to be open and humble to other angles to make money in the markets.